District Mission Statement:

 NEWSLETTERS AND COMMUNICATIONS

-A newsletter called the TIGER TALES will be sent home the last week of the month.
+Our newsletter will be posted on this site every month.
 Please check your child's backpack daily as teachers may send home classroom newsletters, notes, etc. as the need arises.
 Please check our website www.mpsaz.org/adams/ for individual teacher and school updates.
 A connect-ed message will be made on a monthly basis to remind parents of upcoming events throughout the month.

 PERSONAL ITEMS FROM HOME